Games-by-Mason/dear_imgui_zig/README.md

 If `generator.zig` fails, you may need to add missing values to the enumeration. `std.json` does not provide helpful errors at the time of writing, the easiest way to debug this is to comment out the actual generation code, and all fields in `Header`, adding them back until you figure out which are causing the issue.

+You can also debug the generator with the `generate` command.

 ## Known differences
 * doesn't build `binary_to_compressed_c`
 * doesn't build `misc/cpp/imgui_stdlib.cpp`